 The curation process was therefore driven into creating two distinct areas , one per artist with locations where their work could converge.

-The greenery throughout the exhibition space aimed at emphasizing the sensory experience by introducing an element that the visitors would inadvertently interact with as they moved from painting to painting.
+The greenery throughout the exhibition space aimed at emphasising the sensory experience by introducing an element that the visitors would inadvertently interact with as they moved from painting to painting.

 The smells emerging from herbs and the sounds from the heather alerted the visitors and drifted from paintings to reality.

 The Japanese community in London were specifically targeted through the use of press releases and posters and hence the visual language we used was very much in line with Japanese taste.